 As enterprises pursue digital transformation strategies, most must decide what role legacy applications will play.
 For some, automating the mainframe is the solution.
 Others go down the path of legacy modernization, and still others combine automation with modernization.
 Interest in legacy modernization continues to grow.
-The 2020 BMC Mainframe Survey reveals that mainframe modernization is a high priority:
+A recent BMC Mainframe Survey reveals that mainframe modernization is a high priority:

 As enterprises increasingly set their sights on legacy application modernization, a critical decision looms: which modernization strategy to embrace?
 The purpose of this article is not to delve into the various modernization strategies.
 Excellent coverage on various strategies already exists, such as Mike Benson’s “Revisiting Legacy Modernization” in Enterprise Executive.
 More great insight comes from the IDC White Paper, “The Quanitified Business Benefits of Modernizing IBM Z and IBM i to Spur Innovation.”
 Anyone who wishes to understand the nuances of various legacy application modernization will benefit from the insights these resources offer.
 This article’s purpose is to help position an enterprise for the greatest possible modernization success regardless of which strategy it pursues.

 For many enterprises, digital transformation is driving legacy modernization projects.
 The goal is to leverage digital technology in all areas of a business to gain efficiencies and deliver more value to customers faster.
 Today’s hybrid IT environments are a manifestation of digital transformation.
 Hybrid applications are giving enterprises the flexibility and agility they need to align technology infrastructure with business needs.